 The page refers to the village of Kew on North Caicos.
 For the region on Providenciales, see

-This small village is found on the interior southwest of North Caicos and is one of the four main settlements on the island along with
+This small village is found on the interior southwest of North Caicos and is one of the four main settlements on the island, the others being

-Kew is very interesting place to drive through.
-Considered to be the garden of the Turks and Caicos, the small houses here actually have lawns and large trees are common, unlike the more desert-like and weather-beaten yards found in the rest of the islands.
+Kew is an interesting place to visit.
+Considered to be the garden of the Turks and Caicos, the small houses here actually have lawns and large trees are common, unlike the drier, desert-like, and weather-beaten yards found in the rest of the islands.
 Other than small houses and churches, only a few tiny shops, a

 small clinic, a

-police substation, a satellite location of the Turks and Caicos National Trust are found here.
+police substation, and a satellite location of the Turks and Caicos National Trust are found here.

-The southwest region of North Caicos was the centre of agriculture in the Turks and Caicos during the
+The southwest region of North Caicos was the center of agriculture in the Turks and Caicos during the

 Loyalist era in the late 1700s and 1800s.

-Initially, sea island cotton was the preferred crop of the Loyalist planters, yet later on sisal (a fibrous agave used to produce rope) and limited amounts of sugar cane was also raised.
+Initially, sea island cotton was the preferred crop of the Loyalist planters, yet in later years sisal (a fibrous agave used to produce rope) and limited amounts of sugar cane was also raised.

 Parrot Cay and